-science and topic coverage.
-New, expanded, or significantly revised topics include the origin of seawater, hydrothermal vents, seawater pH and ocean acidification, marine sediments, meridional overturning circulation (MOC), marine life and the ozone shield, global radiation budget, large-scale ocean circulation, water wave generation, rogue waves, the tsunami hazard, monitoring sea level from space, methane hydrates, harmful algal blooms (HABs), coastal dead zones, dams and marine habitats, marine protected areas, threats to coral reefs, threatened and endangered species, the ocean as a reservoir in the global carbon cycle, lessons of the climate record, climate change and the climate future, global warming and rising sea level, trends in Arctic sea ice cover, El Niño and La Niña, beaches and barrier islands, coastal storms, restoration of Chesapeake Bay, remote sensing of the ocean, responding to marine oil spills, and scientific ocean drilling.
+Ocean Studies topics updated for the 3rd edition include the origin of seawater, hydrothermal vents, seawater pH and ocean acidification, marine sediments, meridional overturning circulation (MOC), marine life and the ozone shield, global radiation budget, large-scale ocean circulation, water wave generation, rogue waves, the tsunami hazard, monitoring sea level from space, methane hydrates, harmful algal blooms (HABs), coastal dead zones, dams and marine habitats, marine protected areas, threats to coral reefs, threatened and endangered species, the ocean as a reservoir in the global carbon cycle, lessons of the climate record, climate change and the climate future, global warming and rising sea level, trends in Arctic sea ice cover, El Niño and La Niña, beaches and barrier islands, coastal storms, restoration of Chesapeake Bay, remote sensing of the ocean, responding to marine oil spills, and scientific ocean drilling.

 Introduction to Oceanography

-- Up-to-date coverage of ocean issues, including the 2011 Japan tsunami, 2010 Gulf of Mexico oil spill, ocean acidification, and harmful algal blooms.
+- Coverage of major ocean issues, including the 2011 Japan tsunami, 2010 Gulf of Mexico oil spill, ocean acidification, and harmful algal blooms.

 - Comprehensive and well-illustrated examination of physical, chemical, geological, and biological topics in Oceanography.

-- Expanded coverage of overfishing, mariculture, lost wetlands, restoration of the Chesapeake Bay estuary, and threats to coral reefs.
+- Coverage of overfishing, mariculture, lost wetlands, restoration of the Chesapeake Bay estuary, and threats to coral reefs.

 - Detailed look at the essential role the ocean plays in Earth’s climate system using instrument-based and proxy climatic data sources.

-- Reviews the latest technology for monitoring ocean properties and processes, including satellites, floats and gliders, and cabled ocean observatories.
+- Reviews technology for monitoring ocean properties and processes, including satellites, floats and gliders, and cabled ocean observatories.